DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 ADVERTISEMENT

 In the past, we had a different strategy for each country, which could serve different customers with different goals.
-Now the company moved into a unique and common strategy with consequent execution across all countries and all channels.
+Now the company has moved into a unique and common strategy, with consequent execution across all countries and all channels.

-In food sourcing specifically, common sourcing has been growing constantly over the last years, with a common sourcing share for ultra fresh fish, meat, and fruits & vegetables (through our International Trading Offices /ITOs) increasing from 18% in 2021 to 24% by July 2024, and an overall common sourcing share of all Metro sourcing which increased from 7.8% to 12% in the same period.
+In food sourcing, specifically, common sourcing has been growing constantly over the last [few] years, with a common sourcing share for ultra-fresh fish, meat, and fruits and vegetables – through our international trading offices, or ITOs – increasing from 18% in 2021 to 24% by July 2024, and an overall common sourcing share of all Metro sourcing, which increased from 7.8% to 12% in the same period.

 ADVERTISEMENT

-Any organisation can have the best strategy in the world but there is always going to be external factors that get in the way.
+Any organisation can have the best strategy in the world, but there are always going to be external factors that get in the way.
 What do you think have been the main challenges so far?

-From a global food procurement standpoint, we launched the strategy right after COVID when the supply chains were completely affected because of the pandemic.
+From a global food procurement standpoint, we launched the strategy right after Covid, when the supply chains were completely affected because of the pandemic.
 That was quite challenging back then, particularly in terms of the availability of the goods.
 Working with some of our suppliers was not always straightforward at that time because they also had to make a choice.
-Accordingly, it was difficult to meet all customer needs with limited supply or a disrupted supply chain from a logistics point of view, and with significant prices increases.
+Accordingly, it was difficult to meet all customer needs with limited supply or a disrupted supply chain, from a logistics point of view, and with significant price increases.

 What are the implications of the wholesale strategy for food procurement?

-One key aspect is that we are focusing even stronger on own brands.
-Own brands enhance customer loyalty and gives value for money to the customer when they can see how much they can save.
-However, focusing on own brands has consequences for the assortment because own brands need space to exist.
-So, you need to make some choices in your assortments by pushing your own brand and probably delisting some B, C, D brands.
+One key aspect is that we are focusing even stronger on own-brands.
+Own-brands enhance customer loyalty and give value for money to the customer when they can see how much they can save.
+However, focusing on own-brands has consequences for the assortment because own-brands need space to exist.
+So, you need to make some choices in your assortments by pushing your own brand and probably delisting some B-, C-, D-brands.

-Another focus of the sCore strategy is to push ultra fresh goods like fish, meat and fruit & vegetables which play a very strong role for our restaurant customers as “center of the plate”.
-We have so called International Trading Offices (ITOs) managing the joint procurement of those ultra fresh goods, all being own brands.
-And we see today a double-digit growth in ultra fresh which is a big part of our food procurement.
+Another focus of the sCore strategy is to push ultra-fresh goods like fish, meat, and fruit and vegetables, which play a very strong role for our restaurant customers, as ‘centre of the plate’.
+We have so-called international trading offices – ITOs – managing the joint procurement of those ultra-fresh goods, all being own-brands, and we see today a double-digit growth in ultra-fresh [products], which is a big part of our food procurement.

-Finally, Everyday Low Price (EDLP) and Buy More Pay Less (BMPL) are the key pricing models within sCore that guarantees customers stable low prices especially for volume purchase.
-It requires a more streamlined assortment to further enhance the reliability and stability of our pricing and stock for customer’s purchasing and increasing efficiency.
+Finally, Everyday Low Price – EDLP – and Buy More, Pay Less – BMPL – are the key pricing models within sCore that guarantee customers stable low prices, especially for volume purchases.
+It requires a more streamlined assortment, to further enhance the reliability and stability of our pricing and stock, for customers’ purchasing and increasing efficiency.

-What customer target groups do you really hope to make an impact on?
+On what customer target groups do you really hope to make an impact?

-For each country, we recommend a maximum of six CTGs.
-Based on these CTGs, you define the core assortment per category which has to be relevant for the whole country down to the local level.
-Moreover, we accommodate regional characteristics as well as hospitality or trader profiles.
-It is a segment strategy, the approach is local.
+For each country, we recommend a maximum of six CTGs [customer target groups].
+Based on these CTGs, you define the core assortment per category, which has to be relevant for the whole country, down to the local level.
+Moreover, we accommodate regional characteristics, as well as hospitality or trader profiles.
+It is a segment strategy – the approach is local.

-It's a valid question because I had the chance to go to GCF conference in Chicago and there was a lot of discussion around AI and how it changes the trade sector.
+It’s a valid question because I had the chance to go to the CGF [Consumer Goods Forum] conference in Chicago, and there was a lot of discussion around AI and how it changes the trade sector.

 They have to make a choice, but what can be better for a supplier than the perspective to grow volume?
 So, many suppliers were sceptical at first, but they are now supporting this approach because they have seen volume growth and they are ultimately happy.